kukey02/Photo-Editor/README.md

 # Photo-Editor

 This is a simple command-line photo editor implemented in Python.
-The application allows you to perform basic image editing operations, such as cropping, revolving, and applying filter to images.
+The application allows you to perform basic image editing operations, such as cropping, rotating, and applying filter to images.

 Features: